The Tigard Economy: At a Glance

 GPI Export Initiative

-Federal and state resources are committed to helping US companies tap into overseas markets and benefit from foreign investment.
+Federal and state resources are committed to helping US companies tap into overseas markets and

 Is your business in a HUBZone?
 Certain parts of Tigard are considered “Historically Underutilized Business Zones.”
 Certified firms located in these areas are eligible for benefits with Federal prime contracts.
 Check to see if you’re located in a Tigard HUBZone.